-At the time of writing, all the Santander credit card products, with the exception of the Zero Credit Card, offer a generous initial period of 0% in interest charges on either balance transfers or purchases.
+At the time of writing, all the Santander credit card products offer a generous initial period of 0% in interest charges on either balance transfers or purchases.
 You can save a substantial amount by transferring existing balances or by making purchases on your new Santander card.

 Fee-free non-sterling transactions

 Santander products are an excellent choice for the frequent traveller.
 Most of the Santander credit card products waive foreign currency conversion fees when you spend abroad.
 The Zero Credit Card also waives the usual cash machine fees when you use it to withdraw cash overseas.

 How can I apply for a Santander credit card?